seiya1223/techcasestudies/_posts/2016-12-16-Kompis-Sverige.md

 Kompis Sverige and Microsoft set out to create a technical solution to help accelerate and scale this vision, which Kompis Sverige also wants to export to other countries around the world.
 They believe the need to connect is truly universal.

 In this case study, we will cover the ideas, takeaways, and learnings from developing the custom web app “Bestie” for Kompis Sverige.
-It's a solution that relies heavily on many PaaS (platform as a service) solutions in Microsoft Azure, such as Azure App Service (Web Apps and Functions), Power BI Embedded, Azure Active Directory, and Azure SQL Database, but also begins to integrate work to treat Office 365 as just another PaaS service.
+It's a solution that relies heavily on many PaaS (Platform as a Service) solutions in Microsoft Azure, such as Azure App Service (Web Apps and Functions), Power BI Embedded, Azure Active Directory, and Azure SQL Database.

-To understand what the Bestie solution achieves, we need to look at how Kompis Sverige operates today.
+To understand what the solution achieves, we need to look at how Kompis Sverige operates today.
 Broken down to its simplest form, its objective is to create friendships based on individual terms and attributes.
 This is done first by collecting the profile data—for instance, by conducting an interview and asking a set of standardized questions.
 The data is then collected in a content management system.
 Later someone will look at this profile while browsing the data to locate a good match based on the answers gathered from the interview.

 The objective of Bestie is to accelerate and extend this procedure and workflow.
 Allowing profile data to be gathered in a controlled way enables compute power to be put into the mix.
 Bestie enhances the workflow by allowing self-interviews (published to the web), but most importantly by matching two profiles.
 What "matching two profiles" means in this context is to introduce them as friends.